 Employees attending UT need only to complete a fee waiver form the first semester they attend.
 Employees’ spouses or dependent children need to complete a fee discount form for the first semester of attendance at UT.
 If the employee, employee’s spouse or dependent child is attending a Tennessee Board of Regents school, a fee discount or waiver form must be processed each term through the Human Resources-Records office office.

-After six months in a position, an employee seeking to transfer to another position must complete a transfer application and submit it to HR-Employment, 221 Conference Center Building.
+After six months in a position, an employee seeking to transfer to another position must complete a transfer application and submit it to HR-Employment, 105 Student Service Building.
 The application will remain active for 12 months.
 An employee may apply for any position during that time by phone, 865-974-6642, or by visiting the HR-Employment Office.

 For regular staff and 12-month faculty, annual leave is accrued at different rates depending on employee group, length of service, and percent of effort.